Jack of plate

 A jack of plate is a type of armour made up of small iron plates sewn between layers of felt and canvas.
 They were commonly referred to simply as a "jack" (although this could also refer to any outer garment).
 This type of armour was used by common Medieval European soldiers as well as by the rebel peasants known as Jacquerie.
-The present day equivalent is perhaps a bullet-proof vest.